 Phase 2: Initial Review and Semi-Finals

-All submissions will be reviewed, and semi-finalist teams will be chosen based on information provided within their submission.
+All submissions will be reviewed, and semi-finalist and, subsequently, finalist teams will be chosen based on information provided within their submission.
+E

-Semi-finalists will virtually pitch their concepts to a panel of experts, who will score each entrant .
-The top-rated teams will go to the final live pitch-off round.

 Phase 3: Finals

 Finalists will pitch their concepts to a panel of judges at the in-person pitch off in Boston, Massachusetts.
 One winner each will be selected for the Digital Health Challenge, and the Peripheral Vascular and Oncology Challenge.
+The winner of the MeHI Spotlight Award will be will also be selected from the finalists.

 The judges will select the challenge winners immediately following the pitches.
 Winners will be announced at the end of the event.

 Awards: